 2. Use the FIFO & FEFO Methods

 You are perhaps already familiar with the term FIFO (First-In-First-Out).
-This method is commonly used by retailers and wholesalers that sell a wide variety of products.
+So this method is commonly used by retailers and wholesalers that sell a wide variety of products.
 According to this method, products that are produced or acquired first are sold first.

 In the case of food and beverage businesses, a similar method that is commonly used is FEFO (First-Expired-First-Out).
-Unlike FIFO, the FEFO method requires you to prioritize products that expire faster to be sold.
+Unlike FIFO, the FEFO method requires you to prioritize products that expire faster to sell.

 The FIFO and FEFO methods help ensure that the products you sell to consumers are worth selling and have long life spans.
 Both of these methods also help you reduce inventory losses due to waste of space and unsaleable items.